wavebreaker-lucas/esg_gp_be/README-DATA.md

     {
       "metric_id": 5,
       "value": 1234.56, // Will use default_layer_id 3
-      "source_identifier": "Meter A" // Optional source
+      "source_identifier": "Meter A", // Optional source
+      "layer_id": 3, // Overrides default_layer_id for this specific input
+      "reporting_period": "2024-06-30"
     },
     {
       "metric_id": 6,
       "value": 789.01,
       "layer_id": 4,  // Overrides default_layer_id for this specific input
-      "source_identifier": "Meter B"
+      "source_identifier": "Meter B",
+      "reporting_period": "2024-06-30"
     },
     {
         "metric_id": 7,
         "value": 100,
-        // No source_identifier provided for this one }
+        "layer_id": 3,
+        "reporting_period": "2024-06-30",
+        "source_identifier": null
+    }
   ]
 }
 ```

-## Data Model: Inputs vs. Reported Values
+## Data Model: Polymorphic Metrics, Submissions, and Reported Values

-A core change in the system is the separation of raw data inputs from the final values used for reporting.
+The system now uses distinct models for metric definitions, raw submission inputs, and final reported values.

+- **`BaseESGMetric` (and subclasses like `BasicMetric`, `TabularMetric`, `TimeSeriesMetric`, etc.)**: Defines the *type* of metric, its structure (e.g., columns for tabular, frequency for time series), validation rules, and other metadata.
+Uses `django-polymorphic`.
-- **`ESGMetricSubmission`**: Represents a single, raw data point entered by a user for a specific metric, period, and layer.
-Includes an optional `source_identifier` field to label the origin of the input (e.g., 'Meter A', 'Invoice #123').
-Multiple inputs can exist for the same metric/period/layer combination, distinguished by their `source_identifier` or lack thereof.
-Verification (`is_verified` flag) applies to *this specific input*.
+- **`ESGMetricSubmission`**: Represents a **header record** for a single raw data input event by a user for a specific metric, assignment, and layer.
+Contains common metadata like submitter, submission time, verification status (for the input itself), notes, evidence links, and an optional `source_identifier`.
+It no longer stores the actual `value` or `text_value`.
+- **Specific Submission Data Models (`BasicMetricData`, `TabularMetricRow`, `TimeSeriesDataPoint`, etc.)**: These models store the *actual raw data values* submitted.
+Each is linked back (OneToOne or ForeignKey) to a single `ESGMetricSubmission` header.
+The type of data model used depends on the type of the linked `BaseESGMetric`.
-- **`ReportedMetricValue`**: Represents the **parent aggregation record** for a metric for a given assignment, layer, and reporting period.
-It stores metadata about the aggregation (e.g., number of source inputs, first/last submission time).
+- **`ReportedMetricValue`**: Represents the final, calculated, or **aggregated result** for a metric within a specific context (assignment, layer, reporting period, and **aggregation level** - e.g., Monthly, Annual).
+It stores the final `aggregated_numeric_value` or `aggregated_text_value` and metadata about the aggregation (e.g., number of source inputs contributing to *this specific period/level*, first/last submission time relevant to the inputs used).
+This is the value intended for final reports and dashboards, and used for completion checks (`level='A'`).

-    - For **single-value** metrics (where `ESGMetric.is_multi_value` is `False`), the aggregated result (e.g., sum or latest value of *all* relevant `ESGMetricSubmission` inputs, regardless of `source_identifier`) is stored directly on this record in the `aggregated_numeric_value` or `aggregated_text_value` fields.
-    - For **multi-value** metrics, this record acts as a container, and the aggregated results for each field are stored in child `ReportedMetricFieldValue` records.
-    - This is the value intended for final reports and dashboards. *Note: Verification is currently only applied to raw inputs (`ESGMetricSubmission`), not this final aggregated record.*
-- **`ReportedMetricFieldValue`** (New): Represents the **aggregated result for a specific field** within a multi-value metric.
-It links back to the parent `ReportedMetricValue` and the specific `MetricValueField` definition.
-It stores the aggregated numeric or text value for that field, the aggregation method used, and the count of source inputs contributing to that field's value.
+**(Removed Models:** `ESGMetric` (old monolithic), `MetricValueField`, `MetricValue`, `ReportedMetricFieldValue` are obsolete and have been removed).**

 This separation allows for:
+- Flexible definition of diverse metric types.
-- Tracking individual contributions or data points, including their source.
+- Tracking individual raw data submissions, including their source.
-- Implementing complex aggregation logic for both single and multi-value metrics.
+- Implementing complex aggregation logic based on metric type.
 - Independent verification of raw inputs.
-- Clearer distinction between data entry and final reporting views.
+- Clear distinction between data entry, aggregation processing, and final reporting views.

 ## Core Components